bastihaase/Repeated_Donors_Analysis/README.md

 that even if the lists contain 1 million elements, the tree is slower in practice.
 This is also due to the sortedlist implementation being more efficient in taking advantage of hardware features such as caching which is not reflected in the big (or small) O notation.
+As these lists only contain donations for a fixed recipient from a fixed zip code in a fixed year, I am therefore confident that sortedlist is the better choice.

 ## Documentation